 Furthermore, do the change in our surroundings, conditions and moods depend on our exposure to whatever takes place around us?
 I ask this since we had been longing for good weather across London and just as soon as the Mercury climbed a bit, we decided to complain about the weather again, rather than trying to enjoy ourselves over in St James‘s Park or Greenwich.
-Does this culturally induced modus operandi also tell us that we are accustomed to long for the dreadful cold weather in spite of our protests?
+Does this culturally induced modus operandi also tell us that we are accustomed to long for the dreadful cold weather despite our protests?

-We often talk about getting that same level of restoration as, say a piano, and yet the temptation to share pictures of one’s lunch or drinks on Facebook or the next random memory on Twitter is often too hard to resist when there is no reason whatsoever to repeatedly stab our phones during our time off.
-Using the concept of cadence, could it be that modern humans are just not designed to attain satisfaction at either ends of the note that is our existence without an expert psychologist involved?
+We often talk about getting that same level of restoration as say a piano.
+Yet, the temptation to share pictures of one’s lunch or drinks on Facebook or the next random memory on Twitter is often too hard to resist when there is no reason whatsoever to repeatedly stab our phones during our time off.
+Using the concept of cadence, could it be that modern humans are just not designed to attain satisfaction at either end of the note that is our existence without an expert psychologist involved?
 And does this less than 100% human harmonic rhythm reflect anything on the order that we crave out of our own energetic chaos?